Mesothelioma & Asbestos Law Firm In North Carolina

 Early, Lucarelli, Sweeney & Meisenkothen is a mesothelioma law firm, recognized nationally for its management of asbestos-related lawsuits, that has managed cases in North Carolina.
-Our firm has represented clients who have been affected by mesothelioma in more than 30 cities and towns throughout North Carolina, from Asheville to Charlotte to Raleigh.
+Our firm has represented clients who have been affected by mesothelioma in many North Carolina cities and towns, from Asheville to Charlotte to Raleigh.

 The members of our legal team are leaders in their field on asbestos liability issues, legislation, and litigation.
 We have helped people affected by mesothelioma in the Tar Heel State receive compensation to cover the costs of treatment and retrieve lost income.
 With many years of experience, our lawyers and paralegals have developed an in-depth knowledge of asbestos companies operating in North Carolina, and we have observed how their business practices have caused terminal illnesses like mesothelioma in employees.